-During the year ended December 31, 2022, the Company reassessed the timing of collection and the collectability of the value-added tax receivable and determined significant uncertainties existed; as a result, the Company decided to impair the carrying value of the value-added tax receivable to \$nil and recorded an impairment of value-added tax receivable with an amount of \$1,092,870 (December 31, 2021 - \$nil).
+During the year ended December 31, 2022, the Company reassessed the timing of collection and the collectability of the value-added tax receivable and determined significant uncertainties existed; as a result, the Company decided to impair the carrying value of the value-added tax receivable to \$nil.
+As a result of the decision made during the year ended December 31, 2022, from January 1, 2023, the Company expensed the value-added tax of \$5,021 during the three months ended March 31, 2023.